deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 * ``JDBCConnId``: Id of the JDBC connection to use (see ...)

-This example is valid, but will not do much, as it does not define any feature types.
+This example is valid, but will not have much of an effect, as it does not define any feature types.
 In order to add feature types, you first have to choose between two configuration approaches supported by the SQL feature store implementation.
-Both approaches map data stored in tables to feature, but they work quite differently.
+Both approaches map data stored in tables to feature, but they work differently.
 The following table shows a comparison.

 .. raw:: latex